National History Day: History

 National History Day started in Cleveland, Ohio in 1974.
 Members of the History Department at Case Western Reserve University developed the initial idea for a history contest akin to a Science Fair.
 In 1978, they incorporated the project and hired Lois Scharf as executive director.
 She worked to raise grant funds and recruit state historical organizations to join the program.
 She served until 1992.
 Students gathered on campus to devote one day to history calling it "National History Day."
 Over the next few years, the contest expanded throughout Ohio and into surrounding Midwestern states.
 By 1980, with the help of the National Endowment for the Humanities, National History Day had grown into a national non-profit organization.
-In 1992 National History Day moved its headquarters from Cleveland to College Park, Maryland in the Washington, D.C., area.
+In 1993, National History Day moved its headquarters from Cleveland to College Park, Maryland in the Washington, D.C., area.
 National History Day now runs multiple educational programs but the National Contest is still the largest of these.

 Annual theme

 Students from New Mexico participating in the national competition in 2019.

 The annual theme frames students’ research within a historical theme.
 It is chosen for its broad application to world, national, or state history and its relevance to ancient history or the recent past.
 Themes are rotated each year and prior themes can be used after approximately twelve years.
-For example, the 2024 theme was "Turning Points in History."
+For example, the latest theme was in 2025-2026, "Revolution, Reaction, and Reform in History."
+Additionally, the 2026-2027 theme has been released, titled, "Innovation in History: Impact, Influence, Change.”
 Projects are judged in part on their connection to the annual theme.

-As of 2026, the theme for NHD is Revolution, Reaction, Reform in History.